zuplo/docs/docs/conferences/conference-prize.md

 ---

-## Share this example API with Zuplo for your chance to win a lego
+## Share an example API using Zuplo to win!

 :::caution